byterubpay/byterub-site/_posts/2019-01-28-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-01-28.md

 **\<silur>**	main focus on zk stuff now
 **\<sarang>**	I am looking forward to ArticMine's sim code updates to reflect rational miner costs, which will allow us to assess our options for next upgrade
 **\<suraeNoether>**	my action items are: matching simulations and hypothesis testing, and my alternatives-to-ring-signatures-aren't-much-better technical note
 **\<learninandlurkin>**	I'll look forward to that suraeNoether.
-With ringsigs being our main weakness and also the main missing component of Grin (as compared to XMR) I think this are of research will have big implications.
+With ringsigs being our main weakness and also the main missing component of Grin (as compared to BTR) I think this are of research will have big implications.
 **\<silur>**	ringsigs are our main weakness?
 **\<silur>**	what happenned with RTRS?
 **\<sarang>**	It remains an option, but one that requires a lot of overhauling for still being ring sigs :.